 I hold a joint appointment between the Civil and Environmental Engineering Department, and the Mechanical Engineering Department and Material Science and Nano-Engineering at Rice University.
 I am a tenured full professor.
 I obtained my Ph.D. from State University of New York at Buffalo, where I was a post-doctoral researcher before I started my academic career.
 My teaching and research interests are in the areas of structural dynamic systems, earthquake engineering, advanced seismic protection, smart structures, adaptive stiffness structures, sparse structural system identification, and strain sensing using applied nanotechnology.
 My research is funded by the NSF, NASA, Department of Energy, Air Force Office of Scientific Research, Office of Naval Research, other State, Federal, Private Agencies and Industries.
-National Science Foundation has awarded me the prestigious faculty early CAREER award for innovative research in Adaptive Stiffness Structures.
-Me and my team were awarded the 2017 Raymond Reese Research Award for sparse structural identification of cable tension, and we were awarded the 2015 Moisseiff Award for adaptive stiffness structures.
+National Science Foundation has awarded me the prestigious faculty early CAREER award for innovative research in Adaptive Stiffness Structures in 1998 and ASCE awarded Moisseiff Award in 2015 and the 2017 Raymond Reese Research Award.

-Our group has developed advanced modeling and numerical techniques for nonlinear dynamic analysis of base isolated structures.
-Such development lead to the compute program 3D-BASIS has been used for analysis and design of numerous base isolated structures within the United States and in many countries around the world.
+Our group has developed advanced modeling and numerical techniques for nonlinear dynamic analysis of base isolated structures and other nonlinear dynamic problems.
+Such development lead to the computer program 3D-BASIS has been used for analysis and design of numerous base isolated structures within the United States and in many countries around the world.
 Landmark structures where 3D-BASIS was used are the New San Francisco International Airport and the San Francisco General Services Building, both of which are supported on friction pendulum bearings.

-Our group’s research thrust in earthquake protection, vibration isolation, and advanced seismic protection, and smart structures has focused on adaptive passive stiffness structures, variable stiffness and damping structural systems.
+Our group’s research thrust in earthquake protection, seismic isolation, and advanced seismic protection, and structural control has focused on adaptive passive stiffness structures and systems, variable stiffness and damping structural systems.
 Our group has performed widely cited research on adaptive stiffness structural systems and smart tuned mass dampers.
 Our group has developed widely cited benchmark problems on smart base isolated structures.

 My editorial activities includes service as the Editor of the structural control and health monitoring journal [Wiley International Journal 2008-present] and Editor-in-chief [North America] of Structural Monitoring and Maintenance [Techno-press International Journal 2014-present], and formerly as the managing editor of the journal of structural engineering [ASCE International journal 2011-2018].
 I am an elected Fellow of American Society of Civil Engineers (ASCE) and fellow of the Structural Engineering Institute (SEI) of ASCE.
 I currently (2015-2019) serve on the board of governors of SEI of ASCE.
 I also serve on (2015-2019) and served as the chair/vice-chair/secretary/member (2006-to-2012) of ASCE, SEI, Technical Activities Division Executive Committee—the highest technical body in Structures Division.
 I served as a member of the board of directors of the international association of structural control and monitoring (2008-2012).
 I served as the President of the U.S. panel on structural control and monitoring (2006-2008).
 I was the founding chair of ASCE structural health monitoring committee (2004-2006), ASCE-Engineering Mechanics Institute, and chair of the structural control committee (1998-2002), ASCE Structural Engineering Institute.